 What are Probiotics?

-Probiotics are living microorganisms that can work in your gut to support your body in a number of ways.
-They can be found in dietary supplements and fermented foods, as well as within the natural microbiome of your body.1
+Probiotics are living microorganisms that can work in your gut to support your body in several ways.
+They can be found in dietary supplements and fermented foods.
+They even inhabit your body’s natural microbiome.1

-A healthy microbiome has been linked to the prevention of a wide range of health conditions that often impact women, including urinary tract infections, Candida overgrowth, SIBO, ulcerative colitis, irritable bowel syndrome (IBS), and adult acne.23
+A healthy microbiome has been linked to preventing a wide range of health conditions that often impact women, including urinary tract infections, Candida overgrowth, SIBO, ulcerative colitis, irritable bowel syndrome (IBS), and adult acne.23

-Probiotics also have a range of essential jobs in your body, including supporting healthy digestion, synthesizing essential vitamins such as the B vitamins thiamine and riboflavin, absorbing water, and fending off dangerous bacteria that can upset your gut microbiome.4 Let’s go a little deeper into the benefits of probiotics.
+Probiotics also have a range of essential jobs in your body, including supporting healthy digestion, absorbing water, and fending off dangerous bacteria that can upset your gut microbiome.4 They also synthesize essential vitamins, such as B vitamins, thiamine, and riboflavin.
+Now, let’s dive into the array of benefits that probiotics provide.

 The Benefits of Probiotics

 Probiotics are live, beneficial bacteria that help keep your gut in balance.
 Eating a diet high in inflammatory foods, exposure to environmental toxins, and stress all feed the bad bacteria in your gut.
-What’s more, even taking a single round of antibiotics wipes out your good bacteria along with the bad in your gut microbiome.
-Probiotics can help replace your good bacteria and keep bad bacteria in check, restoring balance to your gut, and keeping it functioning properly.
-Yet, there’s several other benefits of probiotics for your body.
+Even taking a single round of antibiotics wipes out your good bacteria along with the bad ones in your gut microbiome.
+Probiotics can help replace your good bacteria and keep bad bacteria in check.
+This restores balance to your gut and keeps it functioning properly.
+Yet, there are several other benefits of probiotics for your body.

 1. Probiotics Promote a Gut Balance

 Probiotics can help you maintain the correct balance of gut flora in your body.
 Everyone’s gut has a mix of good and bad bacteria.
 The most common examples of good bacteria are Lactobacillus, Bifidobacterium, and Streptococcus.
-There are many types of bad bacteria but among the most common are Staphylococcus, Clostridium perfringens, and Escherichia coli.5
+There are many bad bacteria types, but the most common are Staphylococcus, Clostridium perfringens, and Escherichia coli.5

-The good bacteria in your microbiome help protect the cells in your intestinal wall from invading pathogens by crowding them out and breaking them down.6 Probiotics also promote the repair of damaged tissue by supporting your immune system and the cells that build a structure called the extracellular matrix, which keeps your intestinal lining in good condition.
+The good bacteria in your microbiome help protect the cells in your intestinal wall from invading pathogens by crowding them out and breaking them down.6 Probiotics also promote the repair of damaged tissue by supporting your immune system and the cells that build a structure called the extracellular matrix.
+This keeps your intestinal lining in good condition.

 2. Probiotics Support Your Immune System

-Eighty percent of your immune system is in your gut.
-A properly functioning digestive system is critical to good health, and probiotic support both your gut health and promotes a healthy immune system response.
-One of the mechanisms of probiotics regulating immunomodulatory functions is through the activation of toll-like receptors in your gut to support a healthy gut lining.7
+Your gut hosts 80% of your immune system.
+Probiotics support a healthy gut and immune system response.
+Ensuring that your immune system is properly functioning is critical for good health.
+One of the mechanisms of probiotics regulating immune system function is through the activation of toll-like receptors in your gut, which supports a healthy gut lining.7

 3. Probiotics Promote Regular Bowel Movements

-Having regular bowel movements is an important part of optimal health because it is how your body expels toxins and waste products to remain balanced.
+Regular bowel movements are an important part of optimal health because this is how your body expels toxins and waste products.
 Women who have more frequent bowel movements have a lower risk of breast cancer, which may be because the bile acids absorbed from your intestines concentrate in your breasts and have an estrogen-like, tumor-promoting effect.8 As an added benefit, becoming more regular can also help you lower your blood pressure, as constipation can raise it.
-Probiotic bacteria accounts for up to 70% of the bulk of a healthy bowel movement, so it’s important to ensure you’re getting enough good bacteria to bulk it up.
+Probiotic bacteria account for up to 70% of the bulk of a healthy bowel movement, so it’s important to ensure you’re getting enough good bacteria to bulk it up.

 4. Probiotics Help Bowel Transit Time

-Probiotics not only support healthy bowel function, they also impact how long waste remains in your body.
-Bifidobacterium lactis in particular may support your body in moving waste along at the optimal speed.
+Probiotics not only support healthy bowel function, but they also impact how long waste remains in your body.
+Bifidobacterium lactis, in particular may support your body in moving waste along at the optimal speed.
 While this varies from person to person and even day by day, a 12-48 hour window is considered the normal range.
-Generally, a too-short transit time means your digestive system has not had the opportunity to absorb as much water and nutrients as it should.
+Generally, if the transit time is too short, then your digestive system will not have the opportunity to absorb enough nutrients.
 This can result in diarrhea or loose stools, as well as dehydration and nutritional deficiencies.
-Too-long of transit time means your digestive system is having trouble eliminating waste.
+A transit time that takes too long can indicate your digestive system is having trouble eliminating waste.
 This could be a result of constipation.

 5. Probiotics Support Vaginal Wellness